The year seminar commences on 24 September 2021 to 25 June 2022.

 Competencies: One gains insight into Analytical Psychology, learns the theory and practical application for depth psychology, develops self-knowledge and familiarity with symbolic life, plus archetypes and the anatomy of the psyche.

-Continuing Education Credits: accreditation is pending with FGzPt.
+Continuing Education Credits: accredited with 16 points by FGzPt.

 III.
 Register here: